rohitahuja/messenger/README.md

 # Messenger Platform

 This is a wrapper library for communicating with the Facebook Messenger Platform API.
-This is a adaptation of https://github.com/geeknam/messengerbot.
+This is an adaptation of https://github.com/geeknam/messengerbot.

 ## Setup